 During an IUI, sperm are placed inside the uterus through a catheter to bypass the vagina and cervix and get closer to the site of natural fertilization.
 From there, nature takes its course.
 Some couples will try this approach to achieving conception multiple times.
 With IVF, both sperm and eggs are taken from a couple and combined in the lab to achieve fertilization outside the body.
 Several days later, resulting embryos can be transferred to the women’s uterus or cryogenically preserved.
 Transferred embryos must implant in the uterine lining on their own before a pregnancy can result.

 If you have a physical problem such as blocked tubes, no ovulation, poor egg or sperm quality, or uterine abnormalities, then all the relaxation in the world won’t help you get pregnant.
-However, it’s also true the people who lead a stressful life tend to be less healthy overall – and that includes reproductive health.
+However, it’s also true if people lead a stressful life, they tend to be less healthy overall – and that includes reproductive health.
 Some say that stress doesn’t cause infertility but rather infertility causes stress, especially on top of an already busy life.
 We also have outside counseling agencies and holistic health professionals that we can recommend.

 We’re always happy to pick up where your regular ob/gyn left off exploring your infertility.
 Hopefully, we’ll return you to your doctor as a pregnant patient in your second trimester!
 Remember, fertility is our specialty, and we’re privileged to have advanced testing and treatment options at our disposal.
 It is helpful if you can bring copies of relevant medical records with you to bring us up to speed.
 Some testing may have to be repeated if too much time has passed for the results to still be considered valid.